 Claudine Simon is a pianist and sound artist who experiments with lutherie and the possibilities offered by her instrument.

-She trained at the Conservatoire National Supérieur de Musique et Danse de Paris with Jean-François Heisser, Marie-Josèphe Jude and Pierre-Laurent Aimard, and has had many encounters that have nourished her artistic practice.
+She trained as a performer at the Conservatoire National Supérieur de Musique et Danse de Paris with Jean-François Heisser, Marie-Josèphe Jude and Pierre-Laurent Aimard, and has had many encounters that have nourished her artistic practice.
 As a performer, she is committed to defending the works of the repertoire as well as those of living composers.

 Today, she is developing projects at the frontier of several fields : between sound and visual creation, theatre and movement, revisiting the piano and its imaginary world.